ha5dzs/volciclab-utilities/Velmex/Readme.md

 # The Velmex Thing
 ![Let me introduce you to $10000.](../img/velmex_low_res.jpg "Let me introduce you to $10000.")

 The Velmex thing is a universal set of linear stages and a rotator.
 Each linear stage has two end stop switches and a PK266 stepper motor.
 The threaded rod has a pitch of 1 mm.
 The rotator only has a Hall-sensor to detect zero position.
-In additoon, it has a smaller, PK245 motor, and a 90:0 reduction gear set.
+In addition, it has a smaller, PK245 motor, and a 90:0 reduction gear set.

 Each motor has a step of 1.8°, so there are 200 steps per revolution.
-Since this system is difficult to get and is on the market for a long time, it is not as universal as other devices in Volciclab.
+Since this system is difficult to get and has been on the market for a long time, it is not as universal as other devices in Volciclab.
 The code is hard-coded for this configuration:

-* Axis 1 is for the long stage
+* Axis 1 is for the 'long' stage, with the two carriages on the picture
-* Axis 2 is for the 'short' stage
+* Axis 2 is for the 'short' stage, vertcially aligned in the picture with the yellow damper wheel attached to it
-* Axis 3 is for the rotator
+* Axis 3 is for the rotator on the mounting plate.

-This is just for the electrical connections, of course you are free to change the physical arrangement of this device, as long as the correct connector goes to the correct motor
+This is just for the electrical connections, of course you are free to change the physical arrangement of this device, as long as the correct connector goes to the correct motor.

 **IMPORTANT: The black screws are NOT metric M6 screws!
 They are imperial 1/4" screws.
 DO NOT FORCE these black screws in the optical table.
 Conversely, DO NOT FORCE the silver metric M6 screws to the carriage either.**